tangshuang/tyshemo/docs/rule.md

 Except `validate`, it supports options:

 - name: string // name of this rule, will be used in error
-- pattern: Type // will be used in error
+- pattern: Type|\[Type] // will be used in error
 - message: string|function // will be used to replace error message
 - shouldcheck(data, key)?: boolean // to determine whether to go to check, if return false, the rule validate will not work
 - use(data, key)?: Type // use which Type as property value type
 - validate(data, key)?: boolean|Error // check logic
-- decorate(data, key)? // run when checking pass
+- decorate(data, key)? // modify value when checking pass
-- override(data, key)? // run when checking does not pass
+- override(data, key)? // modify value when checking does not pass
 - complete(data, key, error)? // run after checking, return a new Error to replace original Error

-If you pass `override`, valdiate will run again to make sure the value fit the type.
+If you pass `override`, `valdiate` will run again to make sure the value fit the type.

 To create a rule, it is recommeded to declare a function: